muety/anchr/README.md

 ℹ️ The official hosted version, formerly available at [anchr.io](https://anchr.io), has been **discontinued**.
 To use Anchr, you will need you own, self-hosted instance from now on.

+🛡 This software is not actively maintained anymore.
+Several dependencies are outdated and potentially vulnerable.
+We recommend to not expose your Anchr instance to the public internet.

 ![](https://anchr.io/i/9w5si.png)

 ## 🗒 What does it do?